 Start your search for accommodation in Dunfanaghy here.

 These are just a few of the best coastal towns in Ireland to visit.
 While most are located along the western Atlantic Coast, there are also a few gems along the eastern Irish Sea Coast.
-But each are as beautiful and charming as the next.
+But each is as beautiful and charming as the next.

 Cath is an Irish expat now living in Portugal.
 She regularly returns to Ireland to explore more of the wonderful island with her family.